 Spend the day strolling around Yamanaka Onsen, where you can visit various art studios and get an insight into the work of porcelain masters, wooden furniture artist or tatami mat makers.
 The famed Kutani porcelain originated from this area.
 Take the chance to discover the Kakusenkei Gorge and meander along the Daijoji River which provides stunning views of natural water pools, waterfalls and remarkable rock formations.
 In the evening, enjoy an exclusive Japanese dinner in a private dining room at your ryokan.

 Drive one hour to Kanazawa City, one of the best-preserved major Edo-period city in Japan.
 Visit Omicho fish market, peruse the 21st Century Museum of Contemporary Art, and enjoy a gold-foil wrapped ice cream in the geisha ward.
-In the evening, get settled at the Hotel Nikko - the tallest structure in the city - before exploring local dining options or stay in and enjoy dinner in style.
+In the evening, get settled at your hotel before exploring local dining options or stay in and enjoy dinner in style.

 Start your day with a leisurely stroll through the traditional landscapes of Kenrokuen Garden, one of the three great gardens of Japan.
 After a stop at a teahouse, the next stop is the majestic 17th-century Kanazawa Castle - a one-time renowned university.
 In the Nagamachi neighborhood you’ll visit Nomurake - an Edo-period restored Samurai residence.

 After a transfer to Kanazawa station, you’ll take the two-hour bullet train ride to Kyoto.
-Once you have checked in at the Ritz Carlton, you are free to enjoy the afternoon at leisure.
+Once you have checked in at your hotel, you are free to enjoy the afternoon at leisure.
 The city has a vast array of temples and shrines should you wish to explore them - such as the 6th-century Shimogamo Shrine - or you may choose to simply make use of the luxury facilities on offer at the hotel.

 A full day of touring awaits you today, including Arashiyama Bamboo Forest, Golden Pavilion and Ryoanji Temple - the site of Japan's most famous rock garden.
 Time permitting, you’ll explore Nishiki Market and the Gion neighborhood.
 If you wish, enjoy a meditation ceremony with a monk before returning to your hotel for an evening of relaxation.